Skip to main content

 Configuration Value Encryption

-Sensitive configuration entries (e.g. password, URL containing credentials) can be encrypted in the RabbitMQ configuration file.
-The broker decrypts encrypted entries on start.
+Sensitive advanced.config entries (e.g. password, URL containing credentials) can be encrypted.
+RabbitMQ nodes then decrypt encrypted entries on boot.

 Note that encrypted configuration entries don't make the system meaningfully more secure.
 Nevertheless, they allow deployments of RabbitMQ to conform to regulations in various countries requiring that no sensitive data should appear in plain text in configuration files.